ZetCode

 }

 This example demonstrates how Java's regex API accepts any CharSequence.
 We test different implementations against a social security number pattern.
-The Pattern and Matcher classes work with all CharSequence types, showing the interface's utility in API design.
+The and Matcher classes work with all CharSequence types, showing the interface's utility in API design.

 Custom CharSequence Implementation